-- 3.184.
+- 3.204.
 Our policy objective is to give Welsh Ministers strengthened powers to tackle poor air quality in the vicinity of trunk roads.
 This will benefit road users, those who live, work, attend school or otherwise spend time close to roads which are subject to the new power.
-There would also be benefits to the natural environment because of lower emission levels. - 3.185.
-Current powers are too limited and do not enable the Welsh Ministers to take targeted action, where required, to reduce air pollution levels caused by trunk road vehicle emissions (i.e. a charging Clean Air Zone). - 3.186.
+There would also be benefits to the natural environment because of lower emission levels. - 3.205.
+Current powers are too limited and do not enable the Welsh Ministers to take targeted action, where required, to reduce air pollution levels caused by trunk road vehicle emissions (i.e. a charging Clean Air Zone). - 3.206.
 The policy objective is to give Welsh Ministers the power to take substantial action to address air pollution hotspots on the trunk road network where evidence shows a CAZ would be the most effective measure to deliver urgent reductions in polluting emissions on roads.
-This would address a significant gap in the Welsh Ministers' current legislative powers, bringing about a comparability with local traffic authority powers. - 3.187.
+This would address a significant gap in the Welsh Ministers' current legislative powers, bringing about a comparability with local traffic authority powers. - 3.207.
 One of the principal policy objectives for these provisions in the Bill, is to also address the current restriction on the use of net proceeds raised from charging schemes which is currently "available only for application for the purpose of directly or indirectly facilitating the achievement of any policies or proposals relating to transport."
 This restriction could unduly limit the range of measures that could be taken to tackle the causes of high roadside concentrations at hotspot locations.
 To ensure a wide range of measures may be supported through charges, the restriction will not be applied to schemes for reducing air pollution.
 This will enable investments in a much broader range of measures, including air quality improvement measures that aren't necessarily linked to transport.
 In this way Ministers can choose to target funding towards measures that will directly address the source of high pollutant concentrations at specific locations, thereby reducing, and ultimately removing, the need for the CAZ over time.
-To support a focus on air quality improvement when determining budget allocations, Ministers will be required to lay a statement before the Senedd to include an estimate of net proceeds, how it is proposed proceeds will be applied, and the expected effect on air quality of these proposals.